Nardianian/Euclid_Seq/README.md

    D2.3: Use "Rate" to select the arpeggio speed of the selected notes.

-   To summarize the arpeggiator's action: the ARP reads all the notes it receives from the rhythm's MIDI stream, but from all of these, it chooses up to a maximum of 7 selectable notes simultaneously and arpeggiates only these.
+   To summarize the arpeggiator's action: the ARP reads all the notes it receives from the rhythm's MIDI stream, but from all of these, it chooses up to a maximum of seven selectable notes simultaneously and arpeggiates only these.
 In short, for each line, the rhythm proceeds unchanged EXCEPT for the selected notes, which will be arpeggiated.
 This arpeggio is therefore added to or superimposed on the rest of the rhythm with the unselected notes and together they are sent to the MIDI output.

 E) Finally, the rhythm thus created, including any possible arpeggio (if activate on some Rhythm channel), is output from a MIDI-Out whose port and channel can be selected: the goal of having independent outputs for each of the six rhythms is to have an app similar to a multi-timbral virtual instrument, except that in this case it would be a MIDI utility designed to trigger a rhythm section, specifically the various elements of